-YET ANOTHER NOTE: Sometime in 2016, apparently whoever manufacturers these CN101A digital timers made a change so the polarity for the two power leads to each timer needs to be reversed from how my timers from 2015 & earlier work.
-I’ve updated the schematic diagram to reflect this change — so now ground is connected at the far left of each timer.
+YET ANOTHER NOTE: Sometime in 2016, these CN101A digital timers changed so the two power leads are reversed from how earlier CN101A timers work.
+I’ve updated the wiring diagram above to reflect this change, so now looking at the timers from the front, (-) is connected at the far left & (+) is 2nd in from the left.

 - Dual-SPDT relay module ($9)

 - (2) 12V programmable digital timers ($6 each)

 - 12V linear actuator, 8″ extension, IP65 rated w/ built-in limit switches & mounting brackets ($56 on eBay or $69 on Amazon)

 If you want a guillotine door instead of a swing door, get a 12″ extension linear actuator instead.
 Maybe call it a “vertically sliding door” around your chickens.

 I’ve received several questions about my wiring diagram’s purposefully ambiguous “power supply”, so here are some different options.